bbauska/zombiePolitics/README.md

 reports and from the leaked images of Abu Ghraib prison that combatants in var­ ious U.S. detention centers have been subjected to the most horrendous forms of torture, often severely injured and left to suffer with irreparable mental anguish.
-In other instances of torture and abuse, detainees “have been murdered.”5 But there is more at work in Cheney’s comments than fabrications designed to promote certain convenient ideological illusions central to the new world order promoted by the Bush administration.
+In other instances of torture and abuse, detainees "have been murdered."5 But there is more at work in Cheney’s comments than fabrications designed to promote certain convenient ideological illusions central to the new world order promoted by the Bush administration.
 There is also a hidden order of politics that suggests a certain